 - History: The origins of currency in Australia can be traced to 1788 and the use of the British pound in the settlement of New South Wales.
 Beginning in 1825, silver and bronze British coins were minted in Australia and used as currency.
 These coins were used until 1910 and the creation of the Australian pound.
 The Australian pound was pegged to the value of the pound sterling, and paper banknotes were issued three years later.
 The Australian dollar replaced the pound on February 14, 1966.
 AUD was a decimalised currency, with one dollar being equal to 100 cents.

 - Economy: Australia ranks 19th globally in terms of GDP purchasing power parity.
 Australia is a service-based economy, with the service sector accounting for 70% of all jobs.
-The exportation of commodities plays a major role in the economy as Australia ranks 27th in total exports.
-Key exports are coal, iron, gold, meat and wheat.
+The exportation of commodities plays a major role in the economy, with Australia ranking 22nd globally in total exports.
+Key raw material exports are coal, iron ore, gold, natural gas and beef.
 The largest trading partners for Australia are China, Japan, South Korea and the United States.

 - Currency subunits: 1 AUD consists of 100 cents

 - Denominations: Bills: AU$5, AU$10, AU$20, AU$50, AU$100; Coinage: ¢1, ¢2 ¢5, ¢10, ¢20, ¢50, AU$1, AU$2.